 We like re-using stuff, to create with and to play with.
 And if you can learn and develop doing just that, it is so much better!
+Learn about colors while developing fine motor skills with this setup from recyclables!

 This DIY toy using recyclables is real easy to set up.
 I used toilet paper rolls and kitchen towel rolls, egg container and duct tape.